Area COVID-19 vaccination sites

 The Jackson County Health Department: 313 S. Liberty St., Independence, 816-404-6415, is offering free vaccinations as follows:

+• Wednesday, June 30, noon to 6 p.m., North Independence Branch Mid-Continent Public Library, 317 W. U.S. 24, Independence.
+This is a walk-in clinic which requires no payment, no appointment, no ID, and no insurance.
+Vaccines which will be administered at this clinic are: Pfizer 2nd doses (ages 12 and older); Moderna 2nd doses (ages 18 and older); and Johnson & Johnson single-dose vaccine.
+Persons ages 12 to 18 will require a consent signed by a parent or guardian.)

+• Thursday, July 1, 9:30 a.m. to 3:30 p.m., Steven P. Westerman Fire and EMS Education Center, 4715 S.W.
+U.S. 40, Blue Springs.
+This is a walk-in clinic which requires no payment, no appointment, no ID and no insurance.
+The Johnson and Johnson one-shot vaccine will be administered to persons age 18 and older.

+• Thursday, July 1, Moonlight Movies, 7 to 9 p.m., Pharaoh Cinema parking lot, 114 W. Maple Ave., Independence.
+The Johnson & Johnson single-dose vaccine will be provided at this clinic to persons age 18 and older.
+This is a walk-up clinic and no appointment or registration is required.

-• Monday, June 28, 9 a.m. to 3:55 p.m., St. Mark’s Catholic Church, 3736 S. Lee’s Summit Road, Independence.
-The Johnson and Johnson one-shot vaccine will be offered at this event to persons 18 years of age and older.
-This is a walk-in appointment.
-No ID or insurance card is required.
-There is no charge.
-No appointment is needed.
+• Tuesday, July 6, 8:15 a.m. to 3:30 p.m., Jackson County Health Department, 313 S. Liberty St., Independence.
+The Pfizer two-dose vaccine will be administered to persons ages 12 and older (persons between ages 12 and 18 will need a consent signed by a parent or guardian.)
+The Johnson & Johnson one-dose vaccine will also be provided at this clinic, to persons age 18 and older.
+This is a walk-in clinic so no appointment is required but appointments are preferred.
+To make an appointment, visit https://jacohd.jotform.com/211613957123149

-Vaccine clinics also are being offered in Grandview next week.
+Vaccine clinics also are being offered in Grandview this week.
 If you wish to participate in one of those clinics, visit https://jacohd.org/events/

 The city of Independence: